dataproofer/Dataproofer/README.md

 { president: ‘George Washington’, year: ‘1789’ } and so on
 ```

-Generally, to perform your test, you are going to want to loop over each row and perform some operations on it.
+Generally, to run a test, you are going to want to loop over each row and do some operations on it — counting cells and using conditionals to detect unwanted values.

 ### Troubleshooting a test that won't run